filippobistaffa/green-routes-demo/README.md

-      --sensors SENSORS              *.json file containing real-time air quality data --sensor-radius SENSOR_RADIUS  extend air quality value of each sensor to its neighbors (up to specified number of hops) --mamp-epochs MAMP_EPOCHS      number of epochs of the MAMP algorithm --pollutant {no2,pm25,pm10}    pollutant to consider for air quality data --map-style {open-street-map,carto-positron,carto-darkmatter}
+      --sensors SENSORS              *.json file containing real-time air quality data --sensor-radius SENSOR_RADIUS  extend air quality value of each sensor to its neighbors (up to specified number of hops) --mamp-epochs MAMP_EPOCHS      number of epochs of the MAMP interpolation algorithm --pollutant {no2,pm25,pm10}    pollutant to consider for air quality data --map-style {open-street-map,carto-positron,carto-darkmatter}